Fukuoka - Edificio Acros

 1. Acros Building

-The Acros Building (Asian Crossroad Over the Sea) is less than 1km from Tenjin Station.
-Inaugurated in 1995 after 3 years of construction, it was one of the first green buildings ever built.
-The front of the building is filled with terraces covered with thick vegetation that descend to join in harmony with the park in front of the building.
+Less than 1km from Tenjin Station is the Acros Building (also known as Acros Fukuoka Prefectural International Hall).
+Opened in 1995 after 3 years of construction, it was one of the first green architecture buildings ever built.
+The front of the building is lined with terraces covered with thick vegetation that slope down to merge harmoniously with the park in front of the building.

 2. Ruins of Fukuoka Castle